NobodyExpectsTheSpanishInquisition/SymfonyApplications/readme.md

 `` vendor/bin/phpstan --generate-baseline`` - ignore found errors and put them to baseline file.

 Example file with phpstan configuration can be found in **./config/phpstan.neon.example**

+### Tests

+#### Tools
+- PHP Unit

+#### PHP Unit flow

+**Test types**

+- Smoke - Check if feature works and does not throw 500 status code or exception.
+- Integration - Check integration between application and external service.
+For example check if data were correctly saved in database.
+- Unit - Check if domain logic is implemented correctly or single service works as expected.